 Joseph and Frances DiMare were married for 2 ½ years when he died.
-He had made a will, then had it changed after she had left their home a few times to return to her step parents in Martins Ferry, Ohio.
-The latest will left half his estate to his wife and half to his children, but the wife’s half was made contingent upon her living with him in their home at the time of his death.
+He had made a Will, then had it changed after she had left their home a few times to return to her step parents in Martins Ferry, Ohio.
+The latest Will left half his estate to his wife and half to his children, but the wife’s half was made contingent upon her living with him in their home at the time of his death.
 Once that change was made, she returned from Ohio to the Keystone Point house.

 On the day of the funeral, Irwin, a hairdresser, came to the DiMare house to help prepare Frances for the day.
 While he was doing her hair, Richard DiMare looked down at Frances to see her scratches and bruises; there were none.
 When Frances dressed in one of the bedrooms, other relatives noticed that her feet had no injuries.

-Records indicate that Frances had dealings and associations with attorney William Chester for at least a year prior to the murder.
+Records we’ve uncovered also indicate that Frances had dealings and associations with attorney William Chester for at least a year prior to the murder.
 After the murder, attorney Chester represented her in probate proceedings seeking her share of the estate.
 Frances and William then married and moved to Palm Beach County.
 They later divorced but continued to be investment and business partners after their divorce.

 Chester was not a stranger to scandalous, major cases and people involved in criminal activity.
 He represented one of the killers of Judge and Mrs. Chillingworth.
 Their brutal murder occurred in 1955 and the case went to trial in 1961 – starting just two weeks before the DiMare murder.
-Chester sought a reward after his own client pled guilty to his role in the case.
+Chester sought a reward after his client pled guilty to his role in the case.
 The Court denied Chester’s demand for a reward and questioned the ethics of the request.

 In 1964 Irving Irwin died in his home.
 His death was considered a heart attack, natural causes.
 He was 43.
 Allegedly he had been under the care of a physician for heart disease for a year, and was seen a month before his death for “angina”.
 An officer arrived at the home and spoke with the doctor by telephone who said he’d sign the death certificate and there was “no reason to look for anything.”
 The body was released at the home to a funeral service; no medical examiner investigation, no autopsy, no toxicology.

-Chester was involved with fraudulent schemes in Palm Beach County in the early 1950’s with Sidney Stein.
+Attorney Chester had participated in fraudulent schemes in Palm Beach County in the early 1950’s with Sidney Stein.
 Sidney Stein was involved with Five Points Bank in the 1960’s, the bank whose dealings led to the kidnapping and murder of Danny Goldman.
-In the late 1950’s, Chester purchased the law practice of his friend and associated, Joe Peel.
+In the late 1950’s, Chester purchased the law practice of his friend and associate, Joe Peel.
 Peel’s trial as the alleged “mastermind” of Judge Chillingworth’s murder was underway in Fort Pierce at the time of the murder of Joseph DiMare in North Miami.

 In 2019 the volunteer cold case team discovered that the FBI had, in 1961, two suspects in mind for involvement in the DiMare murder.
 Were the Irvings in the back seat, or were they involved in the planning and arrangements, along with fellow North Miami resident John Clarence Cook?
-Informants had told the FBI that two men from Chicago had been in Miami that week and that they were involved in the DiMare case after having committed a major robbery just days before.
+Informants had told the FBI that two men from Chicago had been in Miami that week and that they may have been involved in the DiMare case after having committed a major robbery just days before.